 - Media Use 2018

-Medieanvändning 2018 shows how the use of both digital and traditional media is changing, and that the gap between the oldest and the younger generations’ media use is becoming more apparent.
+Mediekonsumtion 2018 shows how the use of both digital and traditional media is changing, and that the gap between the oldest and the younger generations’ media use is becoming more apparent.
 Its conclusions are based on statistics from Nordicom, MMS, Kantar Sifo, the Internet Foundation in Sweden, and others.
-Read more or download PDF (in Swedish)
+Download Mediekonsumtion 2018 in Swedish (PDF 4.5 MB)

 - Swedish News Habits 2018

 Svenska nyhetsvanor 2018 analyses the interest in and consumption of news.
 The report shows that the digital platforms have come to play an increasingly central role in Swedes’ news consumption, but that the choice of news media and platforms varies greatly between different groups in society.
 The report is based on data from the SOM Institute.
-Read more or download PDF (in Swedish)
+Download Svenska nyhetsvanor 2018 in Swedish (PDF 3.4 MB)

 Some of the statistical sources in English

 The SOM Institute surveys Swedes’ habits, opinions and values regarding society, politics and the media.
-Reports are mainly in Swedish, but main trends presented in English can be found in Swedish Trends 1986-2017.
+Reports are mainly in Swedish, but main trends presented in English can be found in Swedish Trends series, download in PDF.